 - Script Bots are the simplest ones.
 They’re operating in accordance to predefined scripts or commands.
 Usually, they recognize only a few words in a user speech and can answer basic questions.
 However, some of them use Natural Language Processing (NLP) to make interactions and conversations look more natural.
 Script bots are the most popular chatbots so far.

-- Smart Bots use AI in their work and provide a more positive user experience as they communicate in a human-like way.
+- Smart Bots use artificial intelligence (AI) in their work and provide a more positive user experience as they communicate in a human-like way.
 The disadvantage of AI chatbots for e-commerce is that the process of their work is not fully automated, thus they require human intervention to improve it.

 - Intelligent Agents represent the most clever type of bots since they are totally self-sufficient and their work is based on a mix of AI technologies and machine learning.
 Some of the most well-known examples are Siri, IBM Watson, and Amazon’s Alexa.
 Intelligent Agents are the most promising type of bots for the next decade.

-As you probably know, the main goal of e-commerce chatbots is to help companies sell products and services.
+As you probably know, the main goal of chatbots in e-commerce is to help companies sell products and services.
 However, they can also be useful for other related activities, including customer service, marketing, PR, and branding.
 Still not convinced whether you need a chatbot for your e-business?
-Let’s consider various use cases for chatbots in e-commerce:
+Let’s consider various use cases for chatbots for e-commerce companies.

-We have listed four use cases, but, there are endless areas in the e-business environment where you can employ a chatbot.
+We have listed four use cases, but, there are endless areas in the e-business environment where chatbots can be employed.

 Well, now is a perfect time to get acquainted with the best practices to use chatbots for e-commerce.
 We bet you want to learn from the experience of famous brands.
-Or perhaps…outfight them with the development of your own chatbot strategy!
+Or perhaps… outfight them with the development of your own strategy!

 Domino’s Pizza is a large network of pizzerias working around the globe.
 Their bot differs from other ordering chatbots.
 First, the buyer is asked to indicate their taste preferences and address in the Easy Orders account on the Domino’s Pizza website.
 Then they must agree to use their data from the Facebook Messenger.
 After that, they can order a pizza just by writing the word “PIZZA” to the bot or sending a pizza-smile emoji.
 Moreover, the bot can analyze previous messages and make an offer based on this analysis.

-Get inspired by the e-commerce chatbot examples?
+Got inspired by the foregoing examples?
 If you ever wondered how chatbots look “from the inside,” it’s time to discover how to build your own.

-Backend: Chatbots can be developed using any programming language with which you can create a web API.
+Backend: Virtually any programming language with which you can create a web API can be used for development.
 In most cases, it will be either Node.js or PHP, but there are also many Java and Python-based libraries.
 The backend gets the message from the bot, processes the answer, and returns the response to the end user.